Dog & Owner Trail Etiquette

-Before your head out for the day, make sure to educate yourself on any area-specific rules or regulations in place.
+Before you head out for the day, make sure to educate yourself on any area-specific rules or regulations for hiking with dogs:

-- Make sure the trail allows dogs, and if so, that they are no weight or breed restrictions.
+- Ok to go?
+Make sure the trail allows dogs, and if so, that they are no weight or breed restrictions.

 - Be aware of leash laws!
 Some trails may have no problem with dogs being off-leash, whereas others may have designated off-leash areas, or require your dog to be leashed at all times with a non-retractable leash.